S2000Erwin/sendmoremoney/README.md

 # Usage

-Execute sendmoremoney with 3 more arguments
+Execute sendmoremoney with 3 more arguments.
+For example...

 ./sendmoremoney send more money